sveltekit-i18n/lib/README.md

 </script>
 ```

-...and use your placeholders within pages and components.
+...and include your translations within pages and components.

 ```svelte
 <script>